nejohnston/boomtown/README.md

-# Boomtown Starter
+# Boomtown
-# RED-adp-01-Boomtown

-Red Academy App Development Project 01: Boomtown Web App
+My first RED Academy App Development project.

 ## About The Project

-This project is coursework for RED Academy's app development program.
-Boomtown is an app for sharing things.
+Boomtown is an app for sharing and borrowing things.

 ## Technologies